iExecBlockchainComputing/documentation-tools/overview/helloWorld/4-manageDataAccess.md

 <GrantAccess />

-You will sign two transactions:
+You will sign two messages:

-1. Grant access to the iApp
+1. A message granting access to the iApp
-2. You publish a dataset order to the iExec Marketplace
+2. An authentication message to post your granted access on a broadcasting service (iExec marketplace)

 <!-- <RevokeAccess /> -->